odan/slim4-skeleton/docs/configuration.md

 Add the file `env.php` to your `.gitignore`, so that you don't accidentally commit it.

-You also can (and should) use the `env.php` file on your testing / staging / production server.
+You also can (and should) use the `env.php` file on your testing, staging and production server.
 In this case store the server specific `env.php` file one directory above the project root directory.
 Storing the `env.php` file above the project directory simplifies deployment and ensures that the configuration is always in the right place and can be loaded at any time.